seansteel3/seansteel3/README.md

 ### HELLO!

 My name is Sean Steele, and I am an aspiring researcher with interests in immunology, genetics, bioinformatics, and statistics.
-I am particularly intrigued by the intersection of statistical modeling and biology, but also by the power of data analytics in shedding light onto virtually any field.
+I am particularly intrigued by the intersection of statistical modeling and biology, but I am also fascinated by the power of data analytics to shed light onto virtually any field.

 Post graduation from Emory University, I worked at RayBiotech Life as a lead Research Technician.
 There I applied my statistical modeling skills directly into our workflow, overhauling our immuno-PCR development process.
 More recently I have pivoted my career path to focus more on data analytics.
 I am currently working as a Data Science Analyst at Softcrylic, where my focus is on ETL engineering and data visualization, as well as machine learning solutions.